Originally published in November 2011; updated recipe & pictures in February 2022.

 My recipes lately have been focused on Thanksgiving.
-So far, I’ve tried out a dessert and a side, and had plans for another side this week until I ended up hanging out at Mom and Dad’s longer than anticipated (I feel so lucky to be able to work from wherever my computer is!).
+So far, I’ve tried out a dessert and a side, and had plans for another side this week until I ended up hanging out at Mom and Dad’s longer than anticipated.
 But it all worked out because Mom was making chili for our family get together and it made me think about my other favorite part of the Thanksgiving holiday… football!

-For those that don’t know, Hubbs and I met 8 years ago at the tailgate for the UGA/GT game and we get to relive the fun and rivalry every Thanksgiving.
+For those that don’t know, Hubbs and I met in 2003 at the tailgate for the UGA/GT game and we get to relive the fun and rivalry every Thanksgiving.

 Though we don’t always get to go to the game, we always watch it.
 And how can you watch football without chili?

 But not just any chili, a white bean and chicken chili!

 This one pot, protein packed white bean and chicken chili is a great option for a cool evening’s meal.
 I use my Precision Dutch Oven for ease, but you can make it just the same in a large soup pot.

 My favorite thing about this recipe is that you can cook the chicken right in the chili; however, you could cook it separately if you prefer or use rotisserie chicken.
 Chopped or shredded-whatever your preference!

 The recipe calls for cayenne, but if you have kids you can eliminate it.
 Mine did not find it spicy with the cayenne added, however they added sour cream.
 If you are a heat lover, you can increase the cayenne to 1/2 tsp or serve with hot sauce.Print